Utah Defamation Law

-Defamation is the issuance of false and harmful information about another individual, further divided into verbal defamation (or slander), and written defamation (or libel).
-Because of the complexity of balancing an individual’s right to speech with the rights of others to avoid being defamed, this area of Utah law can be very complex.
+Defamation is the issuance of false and harmful information about another individual, further divided into verbal defamation (slander) and written defamation (libel).
+Because of the complexity of balancing an individual’s right to speech with reputation rights, this area of Utah law can be very complex.

 What is Defamation

-• In publishing the statements, the individual acted with the “requisite degree of fault.”
+• In publishing the statements, the defendant acted with the “requisite degree of fault.”
 When applied to a private individual, this requires simple negligence, while a public figure must prove actual malice.

 • The defamatory conduct of the defendant resulted in real damages to the victim.